-The data from the seabed mapping program is made publically available through the International Hydrographic Organization Data Center for Digital Bathymetry, which NCEI hosts.
+The data from the seabed mapping program is made publicly available through the International Hydrographic Organization Data Center for Digital Bathymetry (DCDB), which NCEI hosts.
 And, it serves as the global data repository for publicly available bathymetry of the world’s oceans, seas, and coastal waters.
-Additionally, since 2003, INFOMAR has contributed more than 5 terabytes of high-resolution multibeam bathymetry data to this repository.
-It would take around 7,500 CDs to hold all that data!
+Additionally, since 2003, INFOMAR has contributed more than 8 terabytes of high-resolution multibeam bathymetry data to this repository.
+That’s roughly the equivalent of 2 million photos!

 Mapping and studying the ocean floor is vital to understanding and influencing ocean characteristics such as storm surges and tsunami propagation, currents and tidal flows, safe navigation, defining national and international boundaries, and the impact of sea level rise.